leonjza/frida-boot/course/3-chapter-3/operating-modes.md

 ```

 Notice how we don't see the `Pin:` prompt we have come to expect from the `crypt` program, but instead we are shown a new line that Frida is now listening on localhost port 27042.
-At this stage the program is atually _paused_, waiting for a Frida client to tell it to resume.
+At this stage the program is actually _paused_, waiting for a Frida client to tell it to resume.

 This pausing behaviour is the default when it comes to the Gadget, but can be changed (more on that later.).

 Alright, lets open another shell in the Docker container and get to a point where we can resume the app.
 Remember that we are now working on a remote gadget (as in over a TCP socket), so for the Frida command line tools we will be providing the `-R` flag.
-Try and connect the Frida REPL to the `crypt` programm that is already running now.
+Try and connect the Frida REPL to the `crypt` program that is already running now.

 ```text
 ~$ frida -R crypt